 Businesses that successfully complete the program will be awarded the ALX Promise Shield to display on their windows and websites, to show customers they are committed to creating a safe and welcoming environment and using the highest safety standards.

-As more Alexandria businesses look to reopen on July 1 in Phase Three of the “Forward Virginia” blueprint, participating in the ALX Promise program can support safe interaction with the public.
 This program, offered by AHD in partnership with Visit Alexandria, trains business owners and operators how to properly and effectively create a safe, sanitized environment for customers and patrons.
 Businesses that complete the training receive an ALX Promise shield to display.
 All Alexandria businesses are encouraged to participate.
 Visit Alexandria offers a list of businesses that have completed the program, which is updated regularly.

 For more information, or to sign up a business, visit the ALX Promise webpage.